 Instead of translating the Bible into the numerous tribal languages, Haas decided to concentrate on the trade language spoken by several tribes, Sango, since he believed this would unify the church.
 His vision proved correct, as not only the church but also the entire country unified around Sango when it later became the national language of the Central African Republic.
 After BMM completed the first Sango New Testament in 1932, Grace Brethren Mission joined with BMM in translating the Old Testament.
 Nearly fifty years after BMM missionaries entered Africa, the first complete Sango Bible arrived in Sibut in the Central African Republic in November 1966.

 Over time the Sango language changed, reducing the adequacy and clarity of the original translation, so in 2006 Bibles International began to revise the original Sango Bible translation with a new team of editors and revisers from the CAR churches.
-Intending to preserve the original character of the translation, the revision team has met with BI consultants several times over the years.
+Intending to preserve the original character of the translation, the revision team has met with BI consultants over the years.
 The revisions primarily focus on vocabulary and grammar, working through varying orthographies for the Sango language, changing word meanings based on current usage, and considering other linguistic variations.
-Despite the challenges, the project has progressed through the publication of three trial editions and a Christmas storybook along its path to completion.
+Despite the challenges, the project has progressed through the publication of three trial editions and a Christmas storybook.